Obtaining a U.S. Visa? June 2025 Processing Times & Priority Adjustments Unveiled

 Employment-Based Immigration Highlights:

-• EB-1 (Managers/Extraordinary Ability): All are in the black except almost all, with very small retrogressions only for India and China.
+- EB-1 (Managers/Extraordinary Ability): All categories are in the black, except for India and China, which have very small retrogressions.

-• EB-2 and EB-3: India and China backlog increases; increase by other nations is negligible.
+- EB-2 and EB-3: The backlog in India and China increases, while the increase in other nations is negligible.

 USCIS published in June 2025: